 You can hear the sound of the snow falling — the sound of a wind gust before you can feel it — the screech of a Lynx from deep in the woods, breaking the silence.

 Hearing the wing flaps of an Owl just a few feet over your head with no other noise is pretty cool too!

-The lack of road noise and other noises that people make is great for all of us over here on the less than populated side of the state.
-If you live off the highway, the winter traffic noise is minimal during the day and at night it’s almost nonexistent.
+The lack of road noise and other noises that people make is great for us over here on the less than populated side of the state.
+If you live off the highway, the winter traffic noise is minimal during the day, and at night it’s almost nonexistent.

-It takes us to a simpler life that not many get to enjoy, and for that, we are grateful.
+It takes me to a simpler life that not many get to enjoy, and for that, I’m grateful.

 Comment below and tell us your favorite experience if you live here or have visited during the winter!
 Or let us know what you would like to experience!